KSiXing/Crash-Courses/Crash Course - Java/README.md

 - Java is a compiled, Object Oriented Programming (OOP) language

 ## Access Modifiers
-**Private** - Only visible in the class.
+- **Private** - Only visible in the class.
 It is not accessible outside the class.
-**(Default)** - Only visible in the package.
+- **(Default)** - Only visible in the package.
 It is not accessible by programs outside of the package.
 If no access modifier is specified, it will be default.
-**Protected** - Visible in the package and subclasses of this class in any package.
+- **Protected** - Visible in the package and subclasses of this class in any package.
-**Public** - Visible to all programs in any package.
+- **Public** - Visible to all programs in any package.

 ## Object-Oriented Programming (OOP) Principles
 <details>
 <summary>Abstraction</summary>

 ### What is it?
 - Abstraction means using simple things to represent complexity.
-For example, we all know how to eat cordon bleu, but we don’t need to know how to cook it in order to enjoy it.
-- In Java, abstraction means simple things like objects, classes, and variables represent more complex underlying code and data.
-This prevents the codes from repeating the same work multiple times.
+Only essential attributes are visible to other classes, and the rest are kept private

 ### How it works
 - Abstraction as an OOP concept in Java works by letting programmers create useful, reusable tools.
-- For instance, a class of variable might be a student.
-The class might specify that each student object shall have a name, faculty, year, and contact number.
-The objects, in this case, might be science students, art students, or computing students etc.
+- For instance, we have a Module and a Student class.
+A module can have many students.
+The lecturer in charge of the module may only need to know the name of the students, he does not need to know what other module that student is enrolled in as well.
+As such, we can specify a Student::getName() method in the Student class in the Module class.
+The module class should not be able to access all other attributes pertaining to the Student class like his age, personal details or the other modules he is doing
 </details>

 <details>
 <summary>Encapsulation</summary>

 ### What is it?
 This is the practice of keeping fields within a class private, then providing access to them via public methods.
-It’s a protective barrier that keeps the data and code safe within the class itself.
-This way, we can re-use objects like code components or variables without allowing open access to the data system-wide.
+It’s ensures the confidentiality of the attributes within the class itself.

 </details>